May 20, 2021

 Also known as eLearning, online training is regarded as the most effective alternative to traditional instructor-led training.
 Here, you can develop online training courses and deliver them anytime needed.
 It eliminates the cost and hassles of organizing face-to-face training or conferences while maintaining high-quality learning.

 Several training LMS tools can support your online training.
 There is EdApp LMS, which allows training managers to create lessons using their interactive templates for free.
 If you’re short on resources, you can also make the most of their ready-made courses, which you can edit, rebrand, and deploy without additional costs.
-Some lessons you can include in your conflict skills training include Effective Communication and Getting Your Voice Heard.
+Some lessons you can include in your conflict skills training include Effective Communication, Getting Your Voice Heard, and free English Classes.
+You can also find quality control training programs to help ensure your training content is effective and meet all industry standards.

 Other top-performing LMS tools to consider include Tovuti, Code of Talent, and 360Learning.